-The following table summarizes our outstanding obligations as of March 31, 2013 and the effect those obligations are expected to have on our liquidity and cash flows in future periods:
+The following table summarizes our outstanding obligations as of June 30, 2013 and the effect those obligations are expected to have on our liquidity and cash flows in future periods:

-Less than More tha (\$ in thousands) Total 1 year 2 - 3 years 4 - 5 years 5 y years Operating leases \$5,280 \$ 1,219 \$ 2,451 \$ 1,313 \$ 297 Royalty and license fees 1,400 275 550 550 25 Contract milestone payments 408 68 36 304 Total \$7,088 \$ 1,562 \$ 3,037 \$ 2,167 \$ 322
+Less than More e than (\$ in thousands) Total Total 1 year 2 - 3 4 - 5 years 5 ye ears Operating leases \$4,939 \$ 1,175 \$ 2,467 \$ 1,127 \$ 170 Royalty and license fees 1,400 275 550 550 25 Contract milestone payments 408 104 304 - Total \$6,747 \$ 1,554 \$ 3,321 \$ 1,677 \$ 195

 Our commitments for operating leases relate to the lease for our corporate headquarters in New York, New York, our operations center in Boston, Massachusetts and the remaining lease term for our office space in Germantown, Maryland.
 Our commitments for royalty and license fees relate to our patent agreement with Baxter Healthcare Corporation and our royalty agreements with Southern Research Institute and Baxter Healthcare Corporation requiring minimum royalty payments.
-The contract milestone payments relate to our CRO agreements with PPD Development, L.P and Pharmaceutical Research Associates, Inc. Our contract milestone payments have been reduced from prior periods and are being replaced with service based payments.
+The contract milestone payments relate to our CRO agreements with Novella Clinical, Inc. Our contract milestone payments have been reduced from prior periods and are being replaced with service based payments.
 The timing of the remaining contract milestone payments are dependent upon factors that are beyond our control, including our ability to recruit patients, the outcome of future clinical trials and any requirements imposed on our clinical trials by regulatory agencies.
-However, for the purpose of the above table, we have assumed that the payment of the milestones will occur within five years of March 31, 2013.
+However, for the purpose of the above table, we have assumed that the payment of the milestones will occur within five years of June 30, 2013.
 On July 16, 2012, we decided to close our Germanton, Maryland office.
-Our operating lease commitment for the Germantown, Maryland office included in the above table is \$52 thousand in the column "less than 1 year."
+In June 2013, we paid off the remainder of the Germantown, Maryland lease obligation.